brycegallo/Linux-From-Scratch/Instructions.md

 source ~/.bash_profile
 ```

+# Compiling a Cross-Toolchain
-# Building Software from Source
+## Building Software from Source
 Ensure all packages and patches are in the directory ```/mnt/lfs/sources/```
 1. Use ```tar``` to extract each one
 2. ```cd``` to the newly created directory after extraction